 Red Lentil Soup

 Fall is almost here and it’s time for soup.
 Lentils and other legumes are my go-to meat alternative (I have largely given up red meat, although would not refuse a tasting of real Italian charcuterie.)
 For this recipe, I had some very tired looking carrots and onions, and the rest came from my pantry.
 I encourage folks to gradually stock their pantry with essentials like common dried spices, stocks, tubes or cans of tomato paste, and dried lentils (all types).
 My refrigerator is never without lemons, used often to brighten sauces and soups.
-This recipe was tweaked from cooking.nytimes.com and adapted for the InstantPot.
+This recipe was tweaked from an old William Sonoma recipe and adapted for the InstantPot.

 QUANTITY AND INGREDIENTS